 To maximize peritoneal mesothelioma patients’ lifespans, a combination of chemotherapy and cytoreductive surgery is utilized by doctors to achieve the desired results.

-When this combination of treatment is followed by patients, the average survival rate can reach up to three years; in some cases up to seven years.
+When this combination of treatment is followed by patients, the average survival rate after surgery can reach up to three years; in some cases up to seven years.
 Typical mesothelioma patients receive a prognosis of one year or less.
 Proper treatment for peritoneal mesothelioma can help to ensure that you can become a survivor and add several additional years to your life.
 A personalized plan of treatment, which should include cytoreductive surgery and chemotherapy, should be discussed with your doctor and mesothelioma specialist.